stella-zb/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs.

+Big thanks to [Vanessa](https://github.com/vkro) and all the mentors helping debugging through the journey.

 ## Dependencies

 - Node.js